 To detect malicious software on a smartphone, DREBIN requires a comprehensive yet lightweight representation of applications that enables determining typical indications of malicious activity.
-To this end, the method employs a broad static analysis that extracts feature sets from different sources and analyzes these in an expressive vector space.
+To this end, our method employs a broad static analysis that extracts feature sets from different sources and analyzes these in an expressive vector space.
 This process is illustrated in Figure 1 and outlined in the following:

-- 1. Static analysis.
-In the first step, DREBIN statically inspects a given Android application and extracts different feature sets from the application's manifest and dex code (Section 2.1). - 2.
-Embedding in vector space.
-The extracted feature sets are then mapped to a joint vector space, where patterns and combinations of the features can be analyzed geometrically (Section 2.2). - 3.
-Learning-based detection.
-The embedding of applications enables us to identify malware using efficient learning techniques, such as linear Support Vector Machines (Section 2.3).
+- a) Broad static analysis.
+In the first step, DREBIN statically inspects a given Android application and extracts different feature sets from the application's manifest and dex code (Section 2.1). - b) Embedding in vector space.
+The extracted feature sets are then mapped to a joint vector space, where patterns and combinations of the features can be analyzed geometrically (Section 2.2). - c) Learning-based detection.
+The embedding of the featue sets enables us to identify malware using efficient techniques of machine learning, such as linear Support Vector Machines (Section 2.3).

-4. Explanation.
-In the last step, features contributing to the detection of a malicious application are extracted and presented to the user for explaining the detection process (Section 2.4).
+d) Explanation.
+In the last step, features contributing to the detection of a malicious application are identified and presented to the user for explaining the detection process (Section 2.4).